-A Project Manager by day, Matthew Duhan has enjoyed anime since first seeing Ranma 1/2 in 1991.
-He enjoys science fiction, board games, anime, MST3K, Dementia, and cooking.
+A Web Developer and Project Manager by day (the official title is Master Software Engineer), Matthew Duhan is the main force behind Gozer Games.
+He enjoys science fiction, board games, anime, MST3K, and cooking.
 He’s pretty much an overall geek.
 He attends several science fiction and anime conventions throughout the year.

 Neko Pilarcik always knew what she wanted to be when she grew up, an intergalactic Space Pirate living a life of excitement and adventure in the Sea of Stars.
 However an unforeseen lack of advancement in the space shipping industry lead her to consider a more feasible career writing and drawing stories about people who do live lives of excitement and adventure.
 After getting her junior degree in illustration she moved to Chicago and studied traditional animation at Columbia College Chicago.
 While there she directed the animated short, “The Three Artists”, which screened at the Cannes Film Festival.
 Neko currently works as a freelance animator and illustrator in addition to drawing the graphic novel, “Kowaii Kawaii”, which will be in stores in early 2011.